 Stan - Lokota Ceremonial Elder, Korean War and Vietnam War Veteran

-Stan was the first person who urged me to embrace my Métis family heritage to deepen my understanding of family, commitment to family, and the inherited experiences and qualities both positive and negative.
+Stan was the first person who urged me to embrace my Métis family heritage to deepen my understanding of family, commitment to family, and the inherited "experience based" qualities and tendencies both positive and negative.

 What do I mean by both positive and negative?